How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 netflix won't load on tv

-Here are some additional tips that may help you fix Netflix problems on Samsung TVs:
+Here are some additional tips that may help you fix Netflix problems on TVs:

 • Make sure that your TV is connected to the internet.